 Put on the disposable gloves (if using) and lightly oil your hands before picking up the ball of dough.
 If you’re using bare hands, please be aware this does take a little time and patience.
 Roll it into a smooth round ball, and if you happen to feel or see any dry areas just rub a little oil into it, then place it onto the prepared tray.
 The buns may need a little more smoothing over once placed on the trays.
 Leave about a 6cm gap between each of the buns.
 Continue the above method with the remaining dough.

 Place the tray in the oven and allow the dough to prove for 20 minutes.
 Remove the tray and the bowl of water from the oven and turn the oven to 160C.
 Lightly egg wash the tops of the buns and sprinkle over the sesame seeds.
 The buns will continue to rise a little more while the oven is reaching the set temperature.

 Bake for 25 minutes until they are lovely and golden in colour.
-Immediately transfer the rolls to a cooling rack and allow them to cool completely before cutting.
+Immediately transfer the buns to a cooling rack and allow them to cool completely before cutting.

 These burger buns will last a couple of days in an airtight container, either stored in the pantry or the refrigerator.
 Or you can pre-slice them before wrapping in plastic wrap and putting them in the freezer.
 I find placing the wrapped rolls in an airtight container protects it from frostbite.

 Recipe by: The Gluten & Dairy Free Bakehouse

 Note: all recipe oven temperatures shown are for a fan forced electric oven.
 Please refer to the below guide to help you adjust your oven accordingly.
 This recipe is shown in bold.

 130C = 110C fan = 250F = Gas mark 1

 150C = 130C fan = 300F = Gas mark 2